What are permissions in AODocs?

 • Share: the permission to modify a document's access rights.

-1. Library administrators are granted full access (read, write, delete, and share).
+1. Library administrators always have full access (read, write, delete, and share).

-2. If the document has enabled inherited permissions, the permissions of the document’s “parent object” are applied.
+2. Inherited permissions: if enabled, the permissions of the document’s “parent object” are applied.
 Depending on the security configuration of the document class, the document’s “parent object” can be:

 • the document class